AVGP/Dev-Resources/tutorials.md

 ## 3D-Design

-* As we suggest to use [Unity](https://unity3d.com/) for VR App Design, learning about the basic functionality of unity will be helpful.
+As we suggest to use [Unity](https://unity3d.com/) for VR App Design, learning about the basic functionality of unity will be helpful.

 * There are many [youtube tutorials on Unity](https://www.youtube.com/results?search_query=unity+tutorial), for example:
- * Youtube Channel [Brackeys](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA) has some nice tutorials -- from basics to advanced.
+ * Youtube Channel [Brackeys](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA) has some nice tutorials -- from basics to advanced
- *

 # Communities